All Episodes

 Number two, you need signature verification.

-Number three, you need chain of custody and maintained with both sides being able to watch a ballot from the moment it's received to the moment that it is opened, and then you need partisan observers, part number four to be able to observe the vote counting to ensure the integrity.
+Number three, you need chain of custody and maintained with both sides being able to watch a ballot from the moment it's received to the moment that it is opened.

 Those four things are key to me.

-Now, the good news is is the only thing that we need in Georgia's signature verification added, they need to add that.
+Now, the good news is, is the only thing that we need in Georgia's signature verification added, they need to add that.

-Um the next thing is they're working on bills in Pennsylvania, Arizona, and Michigan and Wisconsin to fix and solve these problems.
+The next thing is they're working on bills in Pennsylvania, Arizona, and Michigan and Wisconsin to fix and solve these problems.

-And if you do that, that's step number one, and stop HR one, that's pressure on your United States senators.
+And stop HR1, that's pressure on your United States senators.

-Yeah, absolutely.
+Yep, absolutely.

-And I I would, as you deputized everybody to help out and do these things.
+And I would, as you deputized everybody to help out and do these things, I challenge everyone to actually do something.

 Listen, I know some people might want to just check out right now.

-It's not the time to check out because if we don't get this fixed, it there's there's no reason having a conversation about 2024.
+Because if we don't get this fixed, there's no reason having a conversation about 2024.

-Because the if you're exactly because I'm I'm concerned.
+Because I'm concerned.

-I I feel like my vote doesn't count.
+I feel like my vote doesn't count.

 Well, at the end of the day, we have to do something.